kkots/ggxrd_hitbox_overlay_2211/README.md

 Read the `Features` section to understand what the colors mean and what the hotkeys are.
 You can also play the game frame-by-frame (described in `Features`).

 To turn off the mod you can launch `ggxrd_hitbox_injector.exe` again.
-If trying to use the mod with a game version that it doesn't fit, the game may crash.
-The mod should be possible to combine with other mods, but there might be some mods that can't be combined with this one (if they hook or sigscan the same functions).

 The mod may show up as a virus.
 I swear this is not a virus, check the source code, compile this yourself if still doubting.
 Check commit history of this repo.
 Add this to whatever antivirus exceptions necessary and run as administrator if necessary.